mainmatter/playbook/development-process/README.md

 aspects of the application.

-If the testing setup, hosting environment and potentially other requirements present for the delivered product allow it, we recommend setting up continuous deployment so changes get deployed to production as the respective pull request gets merged.
+If the testing setup, hosting environment and potentially other requirements present for the delivered product should allow it, we recommend setting up continuous deployment so changes get deployed to production as the respective pull request gets merged.
 If that is not possible, we recommend setting up continuous deployment for a staging system at least so all project stakeholders can follow